 International plans have broader coverages than local ones.
 You can check here the difference between the two coverages.

 We also strongly advise you to check that overseas emergencies are covered (repatriation / medical evacuation) and if so, the kind of limitations they have (if any).
 If you are not properly covered abroad, read our article to know how to cover yourself for your holidays.

 After you’ve analyzed your insurance contract based on these 6 key elements, you should be able to get a better idea of your current level of coverage.
-If you find that your reimbursement ceilings are too low, your waiting periods are too long, or that you require additional coverage needs (like dental, maternity, optical, etc), you should consider getting a supplementary health insurance.
+If you find that your reimbursement ceilings are too low, your waiting periods are too long, or that you require additional coverage needs (like dental, maternity, optical, etc), you should consider top-up your current health insurance.

 With UEX, you can obtain a quote for a health insurance contract customized to your needs and requirements – all in less than a minute!